 3.1.2 Materials and procedure

 Participants were asked to choose one of four possible utterances to describe the situation to a friend.
-On each trial, they first saw a context sentence which varied by domain, e.g., “Imagine that you are sitting in a room.”
-Next, they were presented with a piece of evidence, e.g., “Earlier today, you saw dark clouds in the sky.”
+On each trial, they first saw a context sentence which varied by domain (e.g., “Imagine that you are sitting in a room”).
+Next, they were presented with a piece of evidence (e.g., “Earlier today, you saw dark clouds in the sky”).
 Finally, each participant saw the same question: “Given what you know, what do you say to a friend who is sitting in a windowless room down the hall?”
-They then chose one of four possible utterances by checking a radio button, e.g., “It’s raining,” “It must be raining,” “It’s probably raining,” “It might be raining.”
+They then chose one of four possible utterances by checking a radio button (e.g., “It’s raining,” “It must be raining,” “It’s probably raining,” “It might be raining”).
 Depending on the language of testing, possible utterances took the forms shown in (10) or (11); for German we included the bare p form and must p as in the English version, but instead of the modals probably and might, we included the modal adverbial vermutlich (‘probably’) and the discourse particle wohl.
-This will allow us to compare not only certain types of modals to the epistemic use of must (and to statements with no evidential markers at all), but also to compare both modals and must to exceptional means such as discourse particles.
+This design allows us to compare not only certain types of modals to the epistemic use of must (and to statements with no evidential markers at all), but also to compare both modals and must to discourse particles.

-(10) Abstract form of English utterance choices:
+(10) Form of English utterance choices:

 a. p (bare)